 - Goldenseal: 400-500mg 2 times daily

 These are generic suggestions and intended for adults only, and should not be used as a replacement for vigorous handwashing and smart hygiene.
 Modification may be required per individual’s needs.
 Because of the generic nature of these recommendations they do not constitute medical advice.
 Please contact the office if you have any specific questions.
 If you are pregnant or nursing consult with your OB/GYN before taking any nutritional supplementation.
+And ask about Medicare Advantage plans 2021 as well.
 Also if you have an autoimmune disease you should not take Echinacea or Goldenseal.

 Additional Ways to Boost Your Immune System